vladlpavlov/Pythagoras/README.md

 ### Tutorials

-1. Basic Cashing: How to speed up your code using PickleCache if you work with Pandas and Python build-in datatypes
+1. Basic Cashing: How to speed up your code using PickleCache if your Python code works with Pandas and build-in datatypes
-2. Advanced Caching: How to make PickleCache work with your and third-party classes
+2. Advanced Caching: How to make PickleCache work with custom classes

 ### Core design principles